I believe it was a divine appointment.

 Obviously, it wasn’t on my calendar.
 I was at the hospital because of a church member’s emergency.

 So, neither my hospital appearance nor my conversation with Arsenio was planned by me.

-It took another question or two, but then I listened and learned a whole lot about Arsenio.
-He was an African American man in his early 30s, and it was clear to me that he loved his family.
+It took another question or two, but then I listened and learned a lot about Arsenio.
+He was an African American man in his early 30s, and it was clear that he loved his family.
 It was also clear to me that he had seen his share of struggles.
 But we soon found common ground as he showed me pictures of his beautiful children.

 One thing that disturbed me was that others had obviously hurt him with the Bible.
 He saw it as an instrument to control others with fear.
 Carefully, I did assert that reading the Bible for oneself was the only way to find true freedom.

 At one point in the conversation, I sensed something important.
 I stopped Arsenio, and I told him.
 “I can tell your mother raised you to respect other people regardless of what they look like and not judge them before you get to know them.”
 He confirmed my estimation of his character and his godly mother.

 When the next short lull in the conversation appeared, I looked over at Arsenio.

 I said, “You know, we’re not following the rules this world has tried to set in place.
 We’re not supposed to be talking with each other.
 I think we’re supposed to hate each other.”
 He gave a slight smile in agreement before he opened up even more.

 I’d already learned that Arsenio had brought his sister-in-law to the ER because she had quickly fallen ill and needed treatment.
 But that wasn’t the most pressing concern of his heart.